Are you a designer? Join our Trade program

 The Most Statement Greens

-a bathroom with green walls and a rug on the floor
+a green bathroom with a window and a rug

 For a Dazzling Kitchen